Skinny Guy Workout Plan

-By starting out explaining what a ‘hard gainer’ (ectomorph) was, and why we have so much trouble gaining muscle, Jason set the tone for HOW I would follow the exercise routine recommended in Unlock Your Hip Flexors.
+By starting out explaining what a ‘hard gainer’ (ectomorph) was, and why we have so much trouble gaining muscle, Mike set the tone for HOW I would follow the exercise routine recommended in Unlock Your Hip Flexors.

 And that helped stick with the skinny guy workout plan!

 When you understand what’s going on with your body as you work out, and realize why each component of a bodybuilding program is important, you’re more likely to follow the advice more closely.

 That’s why, with UYHF, I didn’t question or hack the system.
 I just followed it.
 And that’s also the reason why it worked out so well.

 You don’t necessarily have to follow Mike Westerdal’s program.
 Pick any of the others, if you like.
 There are some nice ones reviewed here at ‘Bodybuilding Reviews‘.